telatin/nextflow-example/README.md

 annotating), while for other steps will collect multiple outputs to produce a summary (QUAST for assemblys statistics, MultiQC report).

+Blue blocks are executed once per sample, while gray dataset are collector, and are executed once per project.

 ```mermaid
 graph TD;
  style input fill:#ff9,stroke:#333,stroke-width:2px